 No Sweat Body Defense,Anthony$20.90 by

 The typical tight boxer briefs can get a bit stuffy in the heat.
 But a pair of loose boxer shorts will help circulate the air.
 There are options like those below that are lightweight and won't bunch up in your pants.
 But if you prefer boxer briefs, go with pairs cut from moisture-wicking and antimicrobial materials.

 If you find yourself perspiring a lot during the summer, try to stay away from food or drinks that are known to activate your sweat glands.
-According to Hooman Khorasani, MD, a dermatologist at Mount Sinai Hospital, that would be anything that is overly spicy or contains a lot of salt.
+According to Hooman Khorasani, MD, a board-certified dermatologist in New York, that would be anything that is overly spicy or contains a lot of salt.
 Caffeinated or alcoholic drinks should be avoided too.
 But drinking more water will keep your body cool and properly hydrated, which can reduce your body's natural sweat response.